Complete Guide to Vegan Options in Disney California Adventure Park (December 2025)

 The Spaghetti Aglio Olio entree has been there for many years, and I’ve had it a few times.
 Here is a photo from last time I had it:

-Below are two recent photos of the Spaghetti Aglio Olio and the Torta della Nonna from @jnets_journey – thank you for sending these, Jeanette!
+Below is a recent photo of the Spaghetti Aglio Olio from @jnets_journey – thank you for sending this, Jeanette!

 Also, the last I checked, they were also able to make the Rustic Bruschetta was vegan without the cheese, but make sure to double check with your server, as always.